atooms-mirror/atooms/docs/simulations.rst

     Energy=-6.8030584, mean square force=3.6e-11

-Additional optimization algorithms (such as FIRE, l-BFGS, eigenvector-following, ...) are available in `atooms-landscape <https://framagit.org/atooms/landscape>`_ component package.
+We will find more optimization algorithms (such as FIRE, l-BFGS, eigenvector-following, ...) in `atooms-landscape <https://framagit.org/atooms/landscape>`_ component package.